nataliehammonddressage/nataliehammonddressage.github.io/_posts/2025-08-07-dressage-trailer-st-louis.md

 Very clean, two-owner trailer – **custom ordered when new** and designed to haul **very large horses** comfortably and safely.

-Great to keep your large dressage horse safe and sound while travelling in comfort around the country to shows!
+This trailer is great for keeping your large dressage horse safe and sound while travelling in comfort around the country to shows!

 ### 🐴 Trailer Highlights